Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Privacy Preserving Heatmap Protocol

 If the MNO knows which of its subscribers is infected, it can do the following to create the desired heatmap: \begin{itemize} \item Initialize a vector $\vec{h}$ of $k$ elements with zeros, where $k$ is the total number of cell towers.
-Each element of this vector corresponds to one cell tower. \item For each infected individual, add the amount of time it spent at each cell tower to the corresponding element of the vector $\vec{h}$. \item After all individuals are processed, the vector $\vec{h}$ contains the final heatmap, i.e., $h_j$ contains the accumulated time spent of all infected individuals at cell tower $j$. \end{itemize}
+Each element of this vector corresponds to one cell tower. \item For each infected individual, add the amount of time it spent at each cell tower to the corresponding element of the vector $\vec{h}$. \item Then the vector $\vec{h}$ contains the final heatmap, i.e., $h_j$ contains the accumulated time spent of all infected individuals at cell tower $j$. \end{itemize}